G4lile0/tinyGS/lib/IotWebConf2/README.md

 ## IotWebConf vs. WiFiManager
 tzapu's WiFiManager is a great library.
 The features of IotWebConf may appear very similar to WiFiManager.
 However, IotWebConf tries to be different.
+  - WiFiManager does not allow you to configure **mutiple WiFi** connections.
+In IotWebConf there is a way to define more connections: if one is not available, the next is tried automatically.
-  - WiFiManager does not manage your custom properties.
-IotWebConf stores your configuration in "EEPROM".
+  - ~~WiFiManager does not manage your **custom properties**.~~ IotWebConf stores your configuration in "EEPROM".
-  - WiFiManager does not do validation.
+  - WiFiManager does not do **validation**.
 IotWebConf allow you to validate your property changes made in the config portal.
+  - ~~WiFiManager does not support ESP32.~~
-  - With WiFiManager you cannot use both startup and on-demand configuration.
-With IotWebConf the config portal remains available via the connected local WiFi.
+  - ~~With WiFiManager you cannot use both startup and **on-demand configuration**.~~ With IotWebConf the config portal remains available via the connected local WiFi.
   - WiFiManager provides list of available networks, and an information page, while these features are cool, IotWebConf tries to keep the code simple.
 So these features are not (yet) provided by IotWebConf.
   - IotWebConf is fitted for more advanced users.
 You can keep control of the web server setup, configuration item input field behavior, and validation.

 ## Security aspects
   - The initial system password must be modified by the user, so there is no build-in password.
-  - When connecting in AP mode, the WiFi provides an encryption layer, so all your communication here is known to be safe.
+  - When connecting in AP mode, the WiFi provides an encryption layer (WPA/WPA2), so all your communication here is known to be safe.
+(The exact wifi encryption depends on the used board/chipset and implementation in the related esp/arduino framework.)
   - When connecting through a WiFi router (WiFi mode), the Thing will ask for authentication when someone requests the config portal.
 This is required as the Thing will be visible for all devices sharing the same network.
 But be warned by the following note...
-  - NOTE: **When connecting through a WiFi router (WiFi mode), your communication is not hidden from devices connecting to the same network.** So either: Do not allow ambiguous devices connecting to your WiFi router, or configure your Thing only in AP mode!
+  - NOTE: **When connecting through a WiFi router (WiFi mode), your communication is not hidden from devices connecting to the same network.** It communicates over unencrypted HTTP.
+So either: Do not allow ambiguous devices connecting to your WiFi router, or configure your Thing only in AP mode!
   - However IotWebConf has a detailed debug output, passwords are not shown in this log by default.
 You have to enable password visibility manually in the IotWebConf.h with the IOTWEBCONF_DEBUG_PWD_TO_SERIAL if it is needed.